Institut Barcelona d'Estudis Internacionals: Master's in International Security

-The Master's in International Security is offered from 2012–13 and has an average of about 20 students every year from 15 different nationalities.
+The Master's in International security is an annual course, and has an average of about 20 students every year from 15 different nationalities.

-The master is taught in English and full-time in one year.
-The academic programme provides students with the necessary knowledge on political science, international relations, economics and global security for students looking to start a career in the area of Defense and International Security.
-The master has also a specific internship programme.

 Master's in International Development

-One-year master taught from the academic year 2016-2017.
-Its interdisciplinary programme is aimed at providing students with knowledge in development from an international perspective.
-Professor Max Spoor, from the Institute of Social Studies of Erasmus University Rotterdam in The Hague and associate professor at IBEI, is in charge of designing the programme.
+It is an annual interdisciplinary program and is aimed at providing students with knowledge in development from an international perspective.

 Erasmus Mundus Masters Program in Public Policy (Mundus MAPP)

-The Erasmus Mundus Masters Program in Public Policy (Mundus MAPP) is a 2-year-long international Masters course funded by the European Commission.
-This programme is offered jointly by IBEI, Central European University in Budapest (Hungary), International Institute of Social Studies of the Erasmus University Rotterdam in The Hague (The Netherlands), and University of York (United Kingdom).
-Students may choose from the following specializations: Political Economy of Development, Governance and Development, European Public Policy and Global Public Policy.
-The master has its own internship programme funded by the European Commission.
+The Erasmus Mundus Masters Program in Public Policy (Mundus MAPP) is a 2-year international Masters course funded by the European Commission.
+This program is offered jointly by IBEI, Central European University in Budapest (Hungary), International Institute of Social Studies of the Erasmus University Rotterdam in The Hague (The Netherlands), and University of York (United Kingdom).

+Erasmus Mundus in International Law of Global Security, Peace and Development (ILGSPD)

+The International Law of Global Security, Peace and Development (ILGSPD) is an Erasmus Mundus Joint Master Degree (EMJMD) programme funded by the European Commission's European Education and Culture Executive Agency (EACEA), running from 2021 until 2026.
+It is a multidisciplinary postgraduate programme that combines legal, political, and social dimensions of international law, within the context of global security, peace, and development.

 Training courses

 IBEI organizes every year a summer school within the sphere of international relations, global governance and international political economy.
-In previous years, courses were taught by internationally renowned academics such as Helen Milner or Andrew Moravcsik.
-IBEI also organizes other activities throughout the academic year, such as the Master in Diplomacy and Foreign Action with DIPLOCAT (Generalitat of Catalonia) or Barcelona Gov' network courses, being IBEI one of the members together with the City of Barcelona, Pompeu Fabra University and IGOP (Autonomous University of Barcelona).
+IBEI also organizes other activities throughout the academic year, such as the Master in Diplomacy and Foreign Action with DIPLOCAT (Generalitat of Catalonia) or Barcelona Government network courses.

 Research

 IBEI's research activities are organized around cross-cutting and interdisciplinary research clusters.
-Each cluster brings together IBEI faculty members, affiliated professors, visiting scholars and doctoral students who share expertise on a common theme and provides them with a platform to discuss their work, exchange views, and start joint research initiatives.
-Likewise, IBEI encourages exchange and collaboration with other centres and researchers in order to promote the production and dissemination of quality research.
+Each cluster brings together IBEI faculty members, affiliated professors, visiting scholars, and doctoral students who share expertise on a common theme and provides them with a platform to discuss their work, exchange views, and start joint research initiatives.
+Likewise, IBEI encourages exchange and collaboration with other centers and researchers to promote the production and dissemination of quality research.